pietroglyph/ferrofluid-display/website/content/journey.md

 ![magnet holder](../images/magnet_holder_iso.png)

 ### Tank Breakthrough
 We managed to get a tank that wouldn't leak or stain after thorough cleaning, so ferrofluid was a go.
-We were able to successfully test our hand-wound magnets with the ferrofluid tank, and it worked great.
+This involved a **lot** of iteration with beakers that we tried cleaning with different combinations of ammonia and eventually Goof Off.
+When we got down a formula that seemed to work (ammona, scrub, Goof Off, scrub, let saline sit in beaker briefly), we tried it on the tank.
+This failed, which we think was because we weren't able to scrub the tank enough or possibly because there was some contamination in one of the beakers we used to mix saline.
+We we-washed and re-scrubbed the tank and added saline and it worked.
+This became our final tank.
+We were able to successfully test our hand-wound magnets with the ferrofluid tank, and it worked great--they were much easier to move than the iron powder.

 ### Software
 The software was almost done - animations could be created with an online tool, exported as keyframes, and turned into a file to put on an SD card for the microcontroller.
 Then, the microcontroller would interpolate animations and send commands to the PWM ICs on the controller boards.